Neptune Blog

 3. Now click on your bucket name and try to upload a file from your computer.

-Creating the S3 bucket
+Creating S3 bucket from AWS console.

-Creating S3 bucket | Source: Author
+Creating S3 bucket from AWS console. | Source: Author

 ECR and ECS